danielhrisca/asammdf/doc/tips.rst

 count.

-You can use the keyword only argument *use_display_names* when creating MDF objects to control the XML parsing (default is *False*).
-This means that the display names will not be available when calling the *get* method.
+You can use the keyword only argument *use_display_names* when creating MDF objects to control the XML parsing (default is True).
+This means that the display names will be available when calling the *get* method.